New Date: Sunday, August 5, 2018 at 11 a.m.

 610 College Street

-Weather: This is an outdoor event.
-In case of inclement weather, the event will take place on Sunday, August 5.
-Please check this page or our Facebook page for any updates.
+Weather: This is an outdoor event and due to the likelihood of inclement weather on Saturday August, 4, the event will now take place on Sunday, August 5.

 Proceeds from the Butterfly Release benefit patient care and family supportive services at the Hospice House.